jusliu9547/DataCamp_project/README.md

 ## Python project ##

+* A Network Analysis of Game of Thrones
+	- Network analysis with Python
 * Exploring 67 years of LEGO
 	- Simple warn-up project
 * Dr. Semmelweis and the Discovery of Handwashing